"Representative government and trial by jury are the heart and lungs of liberty." – John Adams, 1774

 Providing information from the trial to anyone: Jurors should not discuss the trial with anyone.
 While it is important that the jurors' opinions remain untainted, it is also important that the information released regarding the trial is closely monitored by the court.

-Listening to television, newspaper, radio, internet etc. accounts of the trial: Other than not discussing the trial with other people, it is also important that jurors avoid any information regarding the trial that does not come from the courtroom.
+Listening to media coverage of the trial: Other than not discussing the trial with other people, it is also important jurors avoid any information regarding the trial that does not come from the courtroom.
 This means that jurors should not read articles or watch newscasts about the case.
 Jurors should also avoid other information regarding the parties of the case.

 Communication with parties or parties' attorneys: During a trial, a juror must not have any contact with anyone involved in the case, including attorneys.
 Any such contact can be grounds to have a mistrial declared.
 If a juror has a conversation with either party or their attorneys, that juror MUST report that conversation to the judge immediately.